inventree/InvenTree/docs/docs/extend/machines/label_printer.md

 ### Label printer status

 There are a couple of predefined status codes for label printers.
-By default the Disconnected status code is set.
+By default the `UNKNOWN` status code is set for each machine, but they can be changed at any time by the driver.
+For more info about status code see [Machine status codes](./overview.md#machine-status).

 ::: machine.machine_types.LabelPrintingMachineType.LabelPrinterStatus
     options: